filecoin-project/venus-docs/README.md

 PRs, bug reports, and issue suggestions are welcome!
 For major changes, please propose in an issue first so benefits and impacts can be discussed.

-👉 From the [docs.filecoin.io](https://docs.filecoin.io) website, you can also click on click on :pencil: `Suggest an Edit` links at the bottom of each page to jump directly to Edit mode.
+👉 You can also click on click on :pencil: `Suggest an Edit` links at the bottom of each page to jump directly to Edit mode.

 ## Deployment